-S&P Global Ratings affirmed its 'AA' long-term rating on the Massachusetts Bay Transportation Authority's (MBTA) \$179.5 million closed prior-lien debt (of which \$146.6 million is variable rate); its 'AA/A-1+' rating on the authority's \$191.2 million series 2018 variable-rate demand obligations and 'AA' rating on the authority's \$3.89 billion of additional parity senior sales tax debt outstanding; its 'AA' rating on the MBTA's \$230.1 million subordinated sales tax bonds outstanding; and its 'AA' rating on third-lien federal Transportation Infrastructure Finance and Innovation Act/Railroad Rehabilitation & Improvement Financing (TIFIA/RRIF) loans.
+At the same time, S&P Global Ratings affirmed its 'AA' long term rating on the authority's \$179.5 million closed prior-lien debt (of which \$146.6 million is variable rate); its 'AA' rating on \$3.89 billion parity senior sales tax debt outstanding; its 'AA' rating on \$230.1 million subordinated sales tax bonds outstanding; and its 'AA' rating on third-lien federal Transportation Infrastructure Finance and Innovation Act/Railroad Rehabilitation & Improvement Financing (TIFIA/RRIF) loans.
 The outlook on all bonds and loans outstanding is stable.